EPF-Ground-Station/VEGA_SRT/README.md

 ### Initialization !
 IMPORTANT !
 To enforce the security to avoid ripping the cables the code makes some assumption and the following rules should be followed :

-- The APM should always be started with the cables completely untangled
+- The APM should always be started with the cables completely untangled (the encoder can't detect if there was a full turn when powered off)
-- If "Error initializing turn count in constructor" is printed on start up there was a problem setting the value of the turn counter and the security likely won't work, the APM should be powered off-on (or the MCU reset maybe) until this msg does not appears (if this does not solve the problem well fuck)
+- If "Error initializing turn count in constructor" is printed on start up there was a problem setting the value of the turn counter and the security likely won't work, the APM should be powered off-on (or the MCU reset maybe) until this msg does not appears, it might also be due to the multiturn encoder detecting that there was a rotation when powered off (see encoder doc for more details, link in documentation.md) (if this does not solve the problem well fuck)

 ### Support 4 commands :